TerraTonic Biochar Compost Booster

 Custom Biochar Inoculation

-To restore soil health, we optimize biochar with beneficial microbes and nutrients.
+To restore soil and environmental health, we optimize biochar with beneficial microbes and nutrients.

 Frequently Asked Questions About Biochar in Composting